rgalanakis/tddtraining/code/exercise_mocking/feature_requirements.rst

-"""
-Instructions and code for the mocking exercise.

-Trainees should put their code in this directory.

 Overview
 ========

 Applying TDD for a new project, with clear requirements, is straightforward.
 For this exercise, we will use TDD on a less academic example.
-Students will need to take an existing implementation of tic-tac-toe and make it report completed games to a database.
+Take an existing implementation of tic-tac-toe and make it report completed games to a database.

 Requirements